Sales Pipeline Management for High-Value Furniture: Best Practices for 2026

 Practice 7: Leverage Multi-Threading for Complex B2B Deals

 B2B furniture sales often involve multiple stakeholders.
 Single-threaded relationships (only talking to one person) are fragile.
+Multi-threading strategy:- Identify all stakeholders early (procurement, facilities, design, finance, end users)

 - Map stakeholder influence (who recommends vs. who approves?)